 There will be a range of spares in the vehicle along with a full tool kit.
 However it is impossible for us to carry spares for every eventuality so it is vital that when bringing your own bike it is in good order before departure.

 Clothing & Equipment

 We could be exposed to bad weather at any time.
 The information below gives you an idea of the climate, but be prepared for all weathers and temperatures and remember that weather conditions can change quickly.
 We provide you with a detailed packing kit-list on registration, as well as details on useful discounts you are entitled to as a Discover Adventure customer.
 We are always available if you need advice.
 It is imperative that you supply your own helmet and wear it at all times while cycling, with the straps done up.

 The climate of northern France is very similar to that of southern England.
 As we ride further southeast, the climate is generally warmer though temperatures can vary widely and weather conditions can be unsettled.
-Rain is always a possibility and it may be windy in flatter areas or in the valleys.
-As you climb you may start with a tail-wind and end with a head-wind!
-The weather and temperature can change dramatically with elevation; higher up it may be foggy, cloudy or much colder.
-The weather can change rapidly.
+Rain is always a possibility and it may be windy in flatter areas.
+In the mountains the weather can change rapidly.